-- In a large mixing bowl, mix together the almond flour, coconut flour, walnuts, baking powder, ground nutmeg, ground cinnamon, xanthan gum (optional), and salt and set aside.
+- In a large mixing bowl, mix together the almond flour, baking powder, ground nutmeg, ground cinnamon, xanthan gum, and salt.
+Set aside.

-- In another bowl, add the melted butter and sweetener and beat with a hand mixer for 1 minute or until the mixture is pale yellow and tripled in size.
-Then, add the lemon zest, lemon juice, heavy cream, and eggs at room temperature and beat again on a medium-high speed for 2-3 minutes or until smooth.
+- In another bowl, add sweetener and eggs and beat on high with a hand mixer for around 10 minute or until the mixture is pale yellow and tripled in size.
+Then, add the butter, heavy cream, and lemon juice.
+Beat on low for a few seconds or just until incorporated.

-- Add the carrots to the wet ingredients and, using a spatula, mix until fully combined.
+- Add the dry ingredients to the wet ones.
+Using a spatula, fold in until no dry ingredients left.

-- Divide the batter between two 8-inch (20cm) cake pans lined with parchment paper and bake for around 22-25 minutes or until golden brown.
-Then turn off the oven and let the cakes sit there for another 5-10 minutes, or until a toothpick comes out clean from the center.
+- Divide the batter between two cake pans, spread evenly, and bake for around 30-35 minutes or until golden brown and a toothpick inserted into the center comes out clean.

-- When done, remove from the oven and leave to cool down in the cake pans until warm to the touch.
+- When done, remove from the oven and leave to cool down in the cake pans for 5 minutes.
 Then, remove from the pans and place onto a rack and allow to cool down completely.
 If you plan to assemble the cake the next day, wrap each cake layer (completely cooled) with plastic wrap and refrigerate.

-- In a mixing bowl, beat all frosting ingredients using a hand mixer on a high speed until reaching stiff peaks; 3-4 minutes.
+- In a mixing bowl, beat all frosting ingredients using a hand mixer on a high speed until reaching stiff peaks, over 3-4 minutes.

 This website, https://heretocook.com, offers nutritional information for recipes contained on this site.
 This information is provided as a courtesy and should not be construed as a guarantee.
 This information is a product of online calculators such as Cronometer.com and MyFitnesPal.com